-I have seen these buses around pretty much every major city and thought they are a rip-off because I would never use them in Athens or London.
-Still, I decided to give them a go, especially as it covered the whole Manhattan plus a boat cruise and a night tour which sounded cool.
+I have seen these buses around pretty much every major city and thought they were a rip-off because I would never use them in Athens or London.
+Still, I decided to give them a go, mainly as it covered the whole of Manhattan plus a boat cruise and a night tour which sounded cool.

 - Downtown Loop: Times Square, Empire State Building, Wall Street and the cruise around Lady Liberty.

 - Uptown Loop: Central Park, West and East Sides, Lincoln Centre, Rockefeller Centre, The Metropolitan Museum of Art and more.